dvermd/ockam/documentation/architecture/messaging/README.md

 ### Delivery

-A sequence of messages `m1,m2,m3...` send from `worker A` to route `A->B` and received by `worker B` Dlievery might have multiple dynamic **delivery properties**, usually statistically measured
+A sequence of messages `m1,m2,m3...` send from `worker A` to route `A->B` and received by `worker B` Delivery might have multiple dynamic **delivery properties**, usually statistically measured

 More on delivery properties in [Delivery properties](./Delivery.md)